 Society can be insensitive to mothers who have suffered a miscarriage.
 The flood of healthy babies born on social media posts, celebrity bump watches, and endless invitations to baby showers are constant reminders of what some women have lost.
 Personal comments, while in good nature, can also come off as hurtful when speaking to someone who has lost a baby.

-This is a group many women did not ask to join.
-This is a group that knows the true meaning of heartbreak.
+This is a group women do not ask to join.
+This group knows the true meaning of heartbreak for women trying to conceive.
 This a group that often suffers in silence.
 This is a group of survivors.
 And most importantly, it is a group.
 Women who have experienced miscarriages should know that they are not alone.

 The Emotional Effect

-There are many triggers for women who experience miscarriages and a well-meaning question can be one of them.
-Asking the woman in your life when she is going to have children may be the last thing she wants to hear.
+There are many triggers for women who experience miscarriages, and a well-meaning question can be one of them.
+Asking the woman in your life when she will have children may be the last thing she wants to hear.
 It is easy to forget that not all women without children have chosen this.
-Someone in your life may be struggling to have children and may not want to be asked when she is planning to start her family.
+Someone in your life may struggle to have children and may not want to be asked when she plans to start her family.

 Miscarriages and Fibroids

-Miscarriages can happen for a few different reasons, but none of them are the mother’s fault.
+Miscarriages can happen for a few reasons, but none are the mother’s fault.
 Health conditions, like uterine fibroids, can sometimes affect a woman’s ability to become pregnant and carry a pregnancy to term.
-The size and location of your fibroids can sometimes affect fertility.
-There are a few reasons why fibroids could negatively impact pregnancy or fertility, they include:
+The size and location of your fibroids are thought to sometimes affect fertility.
+There are a few reasons why fibroids could negatively impact pregnancy or fertility; they include:

-And fibroids aren’t the only reasons either.
-There are a multitude of conditions and issues that can cause miscarriage or infertility such as: genetic conditions, long-term health issues, polycystic ovarian syndrome, age, weakened cervix, etc. No matter the cause, a miscarriage can be difficult for the woman and her family.
+And fibroids aren’t the only reason.
+Some many conditions and issues can cause miscarriage or infertility, such as: genetic conditions, long-term health issues, polycystic ovarian syndrome, age, and a weakened cervix.
+No matter the cause, a miscarriage can be difficult for the woman and her family.

-This is why it is crucial that people should be empathetic when it comes to talking about a woman’s ability to conceive.
+This is why people must be empathetic when it comes to talking about a woman’s ability to conceive.
 Pregnancy and miscarriage can be sensitive topics; however, they shouldn’t be forgotten or ignored either.

 Becoming a mother is one of the most challenging things women can experience.
 This experience can be more difficult when the mother does not get the opportunity to take her baby home with her.
 These mothers deserve to be celebrated with all mothers, especially on Mother’s Day.
 Their celebrations may not look the same, but they are celebrations all the same.